 It has a positive effect on the work of the circulatory system.
 It reduces the level of bad cholesterol and raises the level of good cholesterol, which is also important in antiatherosclerotic prophylaxis.
 In addition, it has been proven that yerba mate has a protective effect on the heart – it alleviates its dysfunction and rebuilds damage.

 WildPower Yerba Mate is a natural source of energy that will captivate you with its wildness!
 Let paraguayan holly leaves give you strength to live a passionate life.
 Choose from range of products almost as wide as Amazon river.
 Among it you will find a mate that will suit every taste.
 From classic flavors, through fruit madness, to compositions filled with guarana and ginseng for special tasks.
-And if you are a rookie, reach for one of the beginner’s sets, which have everything you need to get started with yerba mate.

 What yerba mate is?